Best Settings For Apex Legends PC {Windows} Reddit 2020

 - Set “Maximum pre-rendered frames” to 1.

-- Set “Monitor Technology” to “G-SYNC”.
-Note that this will only kick into gear if you’ve got a G-SYNC compatible monitor.
+- Set “Monitor Technology” to “G-SYNC.”
+Note that this will only kick into gear if you’ve got a G-SYNC-compatible monitor.

-- Set “Multi-Display/Mixed GPU Acceleration” to “Single display performance mode”.
+- Set “Multi-Display/Mixed GPU Acceleration” to “Single display performance mode.”

-- Set “Power Management Mode” to “Prefer maximum performance”.
+- Set “Power Management Mode” to “Prefer maximum performance.”

 - Turn “Vertical Sync” off.

-- Enable “Threaded Optimisation”.
+- Enable “Threaded Optimization.”

 Remove The Apex Legends Fps Cap

-We have written a guide on how to remove the FPS cap in Apex Legends, but here is a short summary:
+We have written a guide on how to remove the FPS cap in Apex Legends, but here is a summary:

 - Open the Origin Launcher